 - Tribal Treaty Rights in the Section 106 Process is an information paper reminding federal agencies to consider potential Tribal treaty rights as the Section 106 process is initiated.

-- The Protection of Indian Sacred Sites: General Information July 2015 This paper is intended to provide the reader with a very basic understanding about Indian sacred sites.
+- The Protection of Indian Sacred Sites: General Information July 2015 is intended to provide the reader with a basic understanding about Indian sacred sites.
 It is offered to help the public, local planners, state officials, developers, and others better understand sacred sites and how they can help protect them.